 Here are some very helpful additional tips for minimizing acrylamides in your cooking as suggested by the American Cancer Society:

-- If blanching the potatoes isn’t a good option for you prior to cooking, you can also just soak raw potato slices in water for 15 to 30 minutes before frying or roasting to reduce acrylamide formation when the potatoes are cooked.
+- If blanching the potatoes isn’t a good option for you prior to cooking, you can also just soak raw potato slices in water for 15 to 30 minutes before frying or roasting.
+This preparation will reduce acrylamide formation when the potatoes are cooked.
 Be sure to drain and blot dry the soaked potatoes before cooking for safety reasons to prevent splattering or fires.

 - Beware!
-Potatoes should never be stored in the refrigerator as this can result in increased acrylamide during cooking.
+Potatoes should never be stored in the refrigerator.
+This can result in increased acrylamide during cooking.
 Potatoes are best stored in a dark, cool place such as a closet or a pantry to prevent sprouting.
 Sprouted potatoes contain solanine, a poison found in nightshade vegetables that can bring on gastrointestinal or neurological symptoms when ingested.

 - Acrylamide levels tend to rise when cooking occurs for longer periods and/or at higher temperatures.
-Taking care to cook cut potato products, such as frozen French fries or potato slices, to a golden yellow color rather than a medium to dark brown color helps reduce the formation of acrylamide considerably.
+Take care to cook cut potato products, such as frozen French fries or potato slices, to a golden yellow color.
+Avoiding a medium to dark brown color helps reduce the formation of acrylamide considerably.

-- Be sure to toast bread to a light brown color rather than a medium or dark brown color.
+- Be sure to toast bread to a light brown color rather than medium or dark brown.
 Very brown toasted areas contain the most acrylamide.
-Maybe our kids have the right idea by not eating the crusts, which tend to be the toastiest parts of the bread!
+Maybe our kids have the right idea by not eating the bread crusts.
+These tend to be the most toasty parts of the bread!

 On a side note, I was thrilled to learn recently that Burger Monger, my favorite burger joint, not only uses healthy tallow for frying its french fries instead of unhealthy, rancid vegetable oils (it doesn’t matter if they are hydrogenated or not .. they are still unhealthy!), but also goes the extra mile to blanch them beforehand to minimize acrylamide formation.
 In the image below is the info proudly displayed at Burger Monger restaurants to inform customers of the traditional cooking approach used.